sanskrithispace/AI-Governance-Engine/README.md

-# Law-as-Code: Compliance-as-a-Service for Child Digital Safety
+# Compliance-as-a-Service for Child Digital Safety

 ## The Problem Every Platform Faces